-The results of the brain scans are fed into a computerized planning system that allows the radiosurgery team to determine the appropriate areas to treat, doses of radiation and how to focus the radiation beams to treat the areas.
-This planning process may take an hour or two.
+The results of the brain scans are fed into a computer.
+A specialized planning program helps the radiosurgery team to figure out which areas to treat, doses of radiation and how to focus the radiation beams to treat the areas.
+This planning process usually takes less than an hour.
 During that time, you can relax in another room, but the frame must remain attached to your head.

-Children are often anesthetized for the imaging tests and during the radiosurgery.
+Children often get medicines to put them in a sleep-like state for the imaging tests and the radiosurgery.
 Adults are usually awake, but may be given a medicine to help them relax.

 During the procedure